sixhops/catcollector-codealong/01-urls-views-templates.md

   return render(request, 'about.html')
 ```
 Our render function isn't doing very much here.
 We haven't added any code in our HTML that requires any rendering.
 But the render function is able to send out a plain HTML file even if it has no templating code inside it.
 Not all of our pages will need dynamic content and we can use this function in either case.

+You can think of this function as doing the same thing as `HttpResponse` in the end because they both end up delivering a string of code to the browser.
+However, when we use `render` we can control data that gets injected into the file and then the whole file will be sent out as a long string to the browser.

 With that in place, we can move on to the `index.html` and follow roughly the same procedure.